 The Black Youth Initiative is a grassroots initiative led by three Black femmes with the intersections of being Refugees, Migrants, Muslim, and Queer, who seek to bridge the communal solidarity between Indigenous and Black communities across BC and Turtle Island.

-Through the support of a partnership between LEVEL Youth Organizing and Check Your Head, they’ve launched the 2020 Indigenous & Black Youth Support Fund that will offer low-barrier funds to Indigenous and Black youth between 18 and 30 years old to support their grassroots organization and facilitation efforts.
+Through the support of a partnership between LEVEL Youth Organizing and Check Your Head, the 2020 Indigenous & Black Youth Support Fund offered low-barrier funds to Indigenous and Black youth between 18 and 30 years old to support their grassroots organization and facilitation efforts.

 “This fund is flexible to folks who intend to pursue projects that are community based.
 No limitation will be placed on the type of project being pursued.

 We strongly encourage Indigenous and Black youth who are artists, sex workers, birth workers, facilitators to apply to the fund.

 Projects or activities that intend to be undertaken can be discussed on a case to case basis.
 We encourage folks to imagine how they can leverage this funding to create sustainable healing and growth opportunities for themselves and their communities.

 Funds can be used to support any current ongoing project or new projects being undertaken.”

 LEVEL Youth Organizing supports grassroots campaigns and social justice movements led by racialized young leaders to create and impact systemic change.
 You can learn more about past campaigns and initiatives we’ve supported by clicking here.